Momentum building linking Colin Kaepernick and the Seahawks

 Is momentum building toward a Colin Kaepnerick signing by the Seahawks?

-Tuesday brought more indications that something could he happening.
+Tuesday brought more indications that a marriage between the two could be in the offing.

 Specifically, Ian Rapoport of the NFL Network reported that the Seahawks have zeroed in on Kaepernick after earlier exploring other veteran options for a backup quarterback such as Christian Ponder (who remains a free agent) and Blaine Gabbert (who recently signed with the Arizona Cardinals).